 - Elbows a report from the OFA, FCI or BVA, recorded in an approved online database.
 Age at evaluation shall be a minimum of 24 months.
 The genetic factors underlying the types of Elbow Dysplasia are similar to Hip Dysplasia and similar considerations should be part of breeding decisions. - Hearts a report from a Diplomat of the American College of Veterinary Internal Medicine (Cardiology), at 12 months of age or older.
-Report should be recorded in an approved online database as described above. - Eyes a report from a Diplomat of the American College of Veterinary Ophthalmologists Examinations should be done annually or within 12 months prior to a breeding and results should be recorded in an approved online database as described above. - Dogs that produce offspring should continue to have eye examinations on a yearly basis for their lifetime, and all results should continue to be recorded in an approved online database. - Thyroid It is recommended that testing for Autoimmune Thyroiditis be done by an OFA approved lab or the international equivalent and the results recorded in an approved online database. - f) For frozen semen from deceased dogs, status that was in compliance with the Code of Ethics in effect at the time of the dog's death, will be considered current - 5.2 Submission of abnormal information to the OFA online database is encouraged. - 5.3 The use of advanced selection tools, such as Best Linear Unbiased Prediction (BLUP) which take into account related individuals and other factors, is encouraged. - 6 For Dogs Residing Outside of Canada: - 6.1 Reports that satisfy the Code of Ethics of the parent Golden Retriever club of the country in which they reside are acceptable. - 6.2 Every reasonable effort should be made to parallel as closely as possible the spirit of the Code of Ethics as it applies to dogs residing in Canada, including age of examination and recording reports in approved online databases.
+Report should be recorded in an approved online database as described above. - Eyes a report from a Diplomat of the American College of Veterinary Ophthalmologists Examinations should be done annually or within 12 months prior to a breeding and results should be recorded in an approved online database as described above. - Dogs that produce offspring should continue to have eye examinations on a yearly basis for their lifetime, and all results should continue to be recorded in an approved online database. - Thyroid It is recommended that testing for Autoimmune Thyroiditis be done by an OFA approved lab or the international equivalent and the results recorded in an approved online database. - f) For frozen semen from deceased dogs, status that was in compliance with the Code of Ethics in effect at the time of the dog's death, will be considered current. - g) Members considering breeding dogs which do not meet the standards set by the appropriate bodies above, must determine to their satisfaction, in consultation with experienced breeders and veterinarians as appropriate, that this breeding is in the best interest of the Golden retriever breed.
+Preserving rare bloodlines or producing offspring from a truly exceptional individual are possible reasons for such actions. - 5.2 Submission of abnormal information to the OFA online database is encouraged. - 5.3 The use of advanced selection tools, such as Best Linear Unbiased Prediction (BLUP) which take into account related individuals and other factors, is encouraged. - 6 For Dogs Residing Outside of Canada: - 6.1 Reports that satisfy the Code of Ethics of the parent Golden Retriever club of the country in which they reside are acceptable. - 6.2 Every reasonable effort should be made to parallel as closely as possible the spirit of the Code of Ethics as it applies to dogs residing in Canada, including age of examination and recording reports in approved online databases.